mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Panel Brightness

 By default you should not need to change / set the brightness setting as the default value (16) is sufficent for most purposes.
-Brightness can be changed by calling `setPanelBrightness(XX)` and then `clearScreen()`.
+Brightness can be changed by calling `setPanelBrightness(int XX)` or `setBrightness8(uint8_t XX)`.

-The value to pass 'setPanelBrightness' must be a value less than MATRIX_WIDTH.
-For example for a single 64x32 LED Matrix Module, a value less than 64.
+The value to pass 'setPanelBrightness' must be a value less than MATRIX_CHAIN_WIDTH in pixels.
+For example for a single 64x32 LED Matrix Module, a value must be less than 64.
 However, if you set the brightness too high, you may experience ghosting.

 Also you may use method `setPanelBrightness8(x)`, where x is a uint8_t value between 0-255.
 Library will recalculate required brightness level depending on matrix width (mostly useful with FastLED-based sketches).